 Test Automation with a Double tier Methodology

 The first tier for test automation is running sanity tests that are completed quickly and help to provide validation of changes by the developer.
 The second tier would run the more intense and comprehensive regression tests on automatic mode and experts would know how to get the balance right.
 Regression tests must be run in the final phase of product stabilization, which would be the go signal for production, and it would make sense to automate the regression cycle.

 Meticulous Monitoring and Reporting System

 Robust monitoring will throw up real-time feedback on any possible issues, allowing those working on the products to resolve defects faster.
-With faster resolution of defects and issues, the team would be able to consistently create high quality products in shorter timeframes.
+With a faster resolution of defects and issues, the team would be able to consistently create high-quality products in shorter timeframes.

 Conducting Sanity Tests on Production

 As experts in QA engineering, we have seen a significant change in the way QA is performed and in the expectations of customers.
-We have kept pace with the changes and with the demand of frequent and high quality releases by breaking away from traditional roles and methods.
-It is important to ensure that QA testers develop new skills, and learn new techniques in order to shorten development cycles, produce high quality software and remain engaged in the line of work of QA testing.
-We have the capability to make software future ready – top quality and with speed – connect with us to get more from less.
+We have kept pace with the changes and with the demand for frequent and high-quality releases by breaking away from traditional roles and methods.
+It is important to ensure that QA testers develop new skills, and learn new techniques in order to shorten development cycles, produce high-quality software, and remain engaged in the line of work of QA testing.
+We have the capability to make software future-ready – the top quality and with speed – connect with us to get more from less.